Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The science or practice of farming, including growing crops and raising animals.
 **Sentence:** Agriculture forms the backbone of the local economy in rural areas.
 **Conversation:**
-A – How does your country rely on agriculture?
+A – How does your country rely on agriculture
 B – Agriculture is the primary source of income for many communities.

 ---